-In addition to the regular Stirling Performs reporting cycle there are several annual reports that provide information on the council’s performance during the year, and how we are progressing towards our strategic priorities.
+In addition to the regular Stirling Performs reporting cycle there is an Annual Report.
+This is divided into two parts.
+The first part provides information on the council's performance during the year, and how we are progressing towards our strategic priorities.
+The second part provides updates on the performance information used to monitor the progress.
+This has been structured around Council committees and includes Statutory Performance Indicators.

 A Partnership for Progress in Stirling - First year annual report